Nxjl18/CE4348-Memory-Allocation-Algorithms/README.md

 5. Increment the time consumed by the largest time remaining for tasks in memory.
 6. Return the amount of time consumed by the stream

-The program runs for 1000 trials and returns the average times obtained in the process.
+The program runs this scheduling loop for 1000 trials and returns the average times obtained in the process.

 # Task info stream